srepetsk/gw-style/_pages/transgender_transvestite.md

 &nbsp;

-People may self-identify as one gender, both or neither; additionally, some people identify as gender-fluid.
+People may self-identify as one gender, both or neither; others may identify as gender-fluid.

 &nbsp;